almibe/ligature-specification/wander.md

  - make heavy use of iterators (no manual loops), expression piping, and pattern matching to solve problems
  - be easy to implement and also provide tooling for

-* Note: You can't define functions in Wander, but you can define functions in a host language and expose them to Wander
+* Note: You can't define functions in Wander, but you can define functions in a host language and expose them to Wander.

 ## Literal Types